-Well, although it is a mystery whether there are more temples or not but one thing is clear you could find numerous numbers and names of the temple over here.
+Well, although it is a mystery whether there are more temples or not one thing is clear you could find numerous numbers and names of the temple over here.

-Among these, the temples of Nava Durga also do befall.
+Among these, the temples of Nava Durga also befall.
 Here, most people got confused over Nava Durga Dyo chhen and the actual temples of Nava Durga.

 Upon calling the Nava Durga temple, many people assume it is the dyo chhen of Nava Durga which is located at Kwathandou, Bhaktapur.
 But there are other temples too that depict the Nava Durga.

-During Dashain (Mohani), the people of Bhaktpur go to nine different temples to worship Nava Durga, which symbolically represents the nine manifestations of Goddess Parvati.
+During Dashain (Mohani), the people of Bhaktapur go to nine different temples to worship Nava Durga, which symbolically represents the nine manifestations of Goddess Parvati.
 Meanwhile, they are also termed Astamatrika if we put aside the Tripurasundari from that group.

 The city of Bhaktapur as a whole is protected by these eight Mother Goddesses.
 Moreover, the location of these open shrines or Piths proposes a mandala where they are based on the four cardinal points and four intermediate points.

 The eight mother Goddesses are Brahmayani (Brahmani) towards the east; Maheshwari towards the south-east; Kaumari towards the south; Bhadrakali (Bhadrakali has replaced Vaishnavi) towards the south-west; Varahi towards the west; Indrayani (Indrani) towards the north-east; Mahakali towards the north and Mahalakshmi towards the north-east.

 However, the Goddess “Kaumari” should not be confused with Goddess Kumari, who represents the Goddess Taleju Bhawani.
-Meanwhile, we could not ignore the fact that most of the pith lies on the outskirts of the city.
+Meanwhile, we cannot ignore the fact that most of the pith lies on the outskirts of the city.

 You could notice that all these temples are located on a little outskirt part of the Bhaktapur Nagara, which was the then capital of Nepal Mandal.
 It is said that these temples were then established to protect the city and named Astamatrika since they were eight in number and are placed in the eight different corners of Bhaktapur Nagara.